MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/conversiongoalrevenue.md

 ---
-title: ConversionGoalRevenue Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ConversionGoalRevenue Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines properties for revenue that can be tracked by a conversion goal.
 ---
-# ConversionGoalRevenue Data Object
+# ConversionGoalRevenue Data Object - Campaign Management
 Defines properties for revenue that can be tracked by a conversion goal.

 ## Syntax